 The pubic louse is white to gray and oval and is also called crab lice because of shape.

 Intimate or sexual contact with an individual who is infested with pubic lice is a common risk factor for pubic lice infestation.
 Sexual promiscuity and crowded living conditions are risk factors.
-Contact with clothing, bedding, and towels can cause of infestation.
+Contact with clothing, bedding, and towels can cause the infestation.

 P pubis infestation is classified as an STD.
-Upon diagnosis of pubic lice, concern should be raised about the possibility of concomitant STDs.
+Upon diagnosis of pubic lice, the concern should be raised about the possibility of concomitant STDs.